anoukdebrouwer/Matlab-Tools/README.md

 * vertline.m

 ## Other
-This folder contains the following functions.
+The 'Other' folder contains useful functions for analysis in Matlab.
 See folder README for details.
 * findIntervals.m
 * selectFiles.m
 * xy2compassAngle.m